Island in the Gulf of Gökova with unusual spherical sand and the ruins of ancient Cedrae

 Well-preserved Roman theater and ancient city ruins

-Crystal-clear turquoise waters perfect for swimming and snorkeling
+Clear turquoise water good for swimming and snorkeling

 Protected environmental status ensuring pristine natural conditions